vryy/4C/CONTRIBUTING.md

 [↑ Contents](#contents)

-#### Feedback
+#### Feedback, Review, and Approval

 At this point you'll enter into a stage where you and various BACI developers will iterate back and forth until your changes are in an acceptable state and can be merged in.
 If you need to make changes to your merge request, make additional commits on your `<branchName>` branch and push them up to the remote.
 Make sure you don't delete your remote feature branch before your merge request has been merged.

+> Independent of your level of expertise, experience with BACI, employment status, or whatsoever, you are encouraged to actively participate in this process _in the best interest of collaborative code development_. **Every contribution is valuable!**

+To stimulate an open and constructive discussion and to get the MR ready to be merged, this includes:

+- _Anybody_ can make comments and/or raise questions about the proposed changes.
+- Code owners have to approve the changes to "their" files, when they agree with them.
+- The MR author will actively join the discussion and respond to comments and questions.

+> As always: Be constructive!
+Appreciate each others work and feedback!

+Some remarks on code review:

+- Code review is intended to be a constructive discussion about the **Why?** and **How?** of the proposed changes.
+- Recongnizing the fact, that there might be more than one good solution to a given problem, code review is intended to increase overall code quality and hopefully detect some critical points before merging.
+- We have a few mandatory [coding guidelines](https://gitlab.lrz.de/baci/baci/-/wikis/Baci-development-guidelines#coding-guidelines) in place, that need to be enforced during code review.

 [↑ Contents](#contents)

 #### Merging a Merge Request

-Once the feature branch is ready to be merged, use the "Merge" button on the merge request page on GitLab.
+Once the feature branch is ready to be merged and the required approval rules have been met, basically every @baci/baci_developers can use the "Merge" button on the merge request page on GitLab to perform the merge.

-> **Note** Only Maintainers can merge into the `master` branch.
+However, it is good practive that the MR author triggers the merge, since he/she is in the best position to decide, whether he/she wants to merge right now or maybe wants to include more changes in this MR.

 If your merge request *Description* has some form of "closes #\<issueNumber\>" in it somewhere, merging the merge request will automatically close the associated issue, which will move the issue card from **Under Review** to **Done** on the [Kanban board](https://gitlab.lrz.de/baci/baci/boards).
 If not, you'll need to make this move manually and adapt each issues' labels manually.